abdelazizelshehry/abdelazizelshehry/README.md

 <h2 align="left">Hi 👋!
 My name is Abd-Alaziz and I'm a Security Researcher , from Egypt </h2>

-Motivated and detail-oriented Security Engineer with a strong background in communication and electronics engineering.\n Experienced in conducting comprehensive security assessments and penetration testing and vulnerability assessment to identify vulnerabilities and implement robust solutions.\n
+Motivated and detail-oriented Security Engineer with a strong background in communication and electronics engineering. <br/>
+Experienced in conducting comprehensive security assessments and penetration testing and vulnerability assessment to identify vulnerabilities and implement robust solutions.\n
 Bug Hunter at night after hours work\n
 HACK THEM AS U CAN